 Local gyms and fitness studios really suffered during the pandemic.
 Luckily, many adapted to the current situation by offering online fitness classes.
 If you miss going to the gym, consider signing up for classes from your local gym or studio.
 That way you can exercise from the safety of your own home!

 This is a rule you should follow all the time, but it’s especially important for small businesses.
 If you’re eating out at a local restaurant, leave a generous tip.
 And if you’re simply shopping at a small business, leave a few bucks in their tip jar.
 Every bit helps, even it’s just a few dollars!

 If you prefer to visit your favorite small businesses in person, take precautions.
 Be sure to wear a mask and keep your distance when you see other shoppers in the store.
 If possible, plan when to shop to avoid the busiest times of the day.
 For example, shopping soon after a store opens might be your best bet.

-Be Safe When Shopping on Small Business Saturday
+Be Safe When Shopping during National Small Business Week

-Yes, it’s possible to shop safely at your favorite locally owned stores this Small Business Saturday.
-Be sure to act smart, keep the pandemic in mind, and plan your shopping to avoid debt and earn more credit card rewards.
+Yes, it’s possible to shop safely at your favorite locally owned stores during National Small Business Week.
+Be sure to act smart, keep the pandemic in mind, and plan your shopping ahead of time.